-This example aims to use machine learning to predict steel properties only by knowing the elements’ concentration percentage and the temperature.
+This example applies machine learning to predict steel properties using only element concentrations and temperature.

 Contents